viblo/pymunk/README.rst

 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib based demos)
-* Sphinx (optional, you need it to build documentation)
+* Sphinx & aafigure (optional, you need it to build documentation)

 Python 2 & Python 3